+The Company operates under one reporting unit.
 The quantitative impairment test involves the comparison of the fair value of the reporting unit to its carrying value.
 The Company calculates the fair value of each reporting unit using either (i) a discounted cash flows analysis that converts future cash flow amounts into a single discounted present value amount or (ii) a market approach.
 The Company assesses the valuation methodology based upon the relevance and availability of the data at the time that the valuation is performed.
 The Company compares the estimate of fair value for the reporting unit to the carrying value of the reporting unit.
 If the carrying value is greater than the estimate of fair value, an impairment loss will be recognized in the amount of the excess.

 The Company performs its annual impairment test during the fourth quarter of the fiscal year.
-For the year ended December 31, 2020, the Company performed a qualitative impairment test and, based on the totality of information available for the reporting units, the Company concluded that it was more-likely-than-not that the estimated fair values of the reporting units were greater than the carrying values of the reporting units and, as such, no further analysis was required.
+For the year ended December 31, 2020 and 2021, the Company performed a qualitative impairment test and, based on the totality of information available for the reporting units, the Company concluded that it was more-likely-than-not that the estimated fair values of the reporting units were greater than the carrying values of the reporting units and, as such, no further analysis was required.
+There was no goodwill impairment for the years presented.